By Michael Lanza

 Shoshone Geyser Basin

 On our third afternoon, we leave most of our gear in a campsite and set out with ultralight daypacks to hike a mostly flat upper stretch of the Bechler River Trail through open forest of lodgepole pine—very quiet, pleasant, and fast hiking.
-Turning east onto the Shoshone Lake Trail, we follow it a couple miles to the west shore of that sprawling, 8,000-acre at almost 8,000 feet above sea level.
+Turning east onto the Shoshone Lake Trail, we follow it a couple miles to the west shore of that sprawling, 8,000-acre lake at almost 8,000 feet above sea level.

 On the beach, we meet a couple from Lander, Wyoming, who are on a long dayhike from the Old Faithful area.
 They had the good luck of walking past the Lone Star Geyser as it was erupting.
 It turns out they and I have mutual friends in Lander.
 After they depart, a man by himself returns from a short hike to his touring kayak on the beach.
 After chatting for a few minutes, we discover that he, like Jeff and me, is from Boise, and I know his neighbors very well.
 We shake hands, laughing at how we live a short bike ride from one another and never met before bumping into each other on the shore of a wilderness lake in Yellowstone.